- Well-equipped base models

 The 2019 Odyssey packs a host of great standard and optional safety features.

-The IIHS and NHTSA haven’t yet rated the 2019 Honda Odyssey.
-Considering its similarities with last year's version, we can confidently carry over those scores.
+Official crash-test ratings for the 2019 Honda Odyssey aren't yet complete.
+Considering its similarities with last year's version, we can confidently fill in the gaps.
 We give it an 8.
 (Read more about how we rate cars.)

-Federal testers gave last year's Odyssey a five-star overall score, including four stars in the calculated rollover resistance test.
+Federal testers gave this year's Odyssey a five-star overall score, including four stars in the calculated rollover resistance test.

 The IIHS is nearly as complimentary.
 The van was rated as a Top Safety Pick and earned top "Good" scores in all tests and a "Superior" rating for its automatic emergency braking.
 Top trims, Touring and Elite, get headlights rated as "Acceptable" by the IIHS.